AdamKopf/gmail-filterere/README.md

     - A 16-character code will be displayed on your screen.
 This is your app password, and you'll use it instead of your regular password for setting up IMAP access in filterere.
     - Follow any on-screen instructions to enter the app password into filterere's configuration.
 Typically, you'll replace your regular password with this app password in the `.env` file where IMAP credentials are specified.

-### Step 2: Setup Firebase (Optional)
+### Step 2: Optional - Firebase Cloud Deployment

-Firebase integration is **optional** and is used only for storing email processing timestamps in Firestore instead of a local file.
-If you don't want to use Firebase, you can skip this step and use the default local file storage.
+**Firebase is completely optional.** Filterere works perfectly as a standard Node.js application with local file storage.
+You only need Firebase if you want to:

+- **Deploy to Cloud Functions** - Run email processing as serverless functions on Firebase infrastructure
+- **Use Firestore storage** - Store timestamps and settings in the cloud instead of local files

+**Skip this entire step if you just want to run locally** - the app will work with local file storage by default.

-#### To Enable Firebase Timestamp Storage:
+#### If You Want Firebase Cloud Deployment:

 1. **Create a Firebase Project** (if you don't have one):
    - Go to [Firebase Console](https://console.firebase.google.com/)